mesosphere/dcos-docs-site/pages/1.10/release-notes/1.10.4/index.md

 - Mesos 1.4.1 is integrated with DC/OS 1.10.4.
 - Marathon 1.5.5 is integrated with DCOS 1.10.4.
 - DC/OS Java Developer Kit upgraded to the latest version: JDK 8u152.
-- DC/OS is compatible with the newest Docker version - 17.05.0.
+- DC/OS is compatible with the newest Docker version: 17.05.0.

 # Issues Fixed in DC/OS 1.10.3